Overseas semester dates

 Note: some partner universities may require you to take out additional compulsory insurance.

 *International Studies students continuing on exchange after their period of in-country study must first return to Australia to be eligible to receive UTS insurance.

 Passport and visa

 You must have a valid passport and, for some countries, a student visa.
-Your Study Abroad and Exchange Officer will notify you when the host university has received your acceptance.
+Your Study Abroad and Exchange Officer will notify you when your acceptance from the host university has been received.
 You can then apply for a visa and/or residence permit (if required).
 Visit the Department of Foreign Affairs and Trade website (opens an external site) to learn more about visas and to find your nearest embassy or consulate.